giellalt/lang-smj/docs/nouns-affixes.md

 * *agronåvmås:* `agronåvmmå+N+Sg+Ela`

  LEXICON DEMAGÅVGGÅ_CMP_INFL  Recent loanwords ending on -og with long and short compound form.
-Assimilated to smj as -åvggå.
+Assimilated to smj as -åvggå. -lasj derivation is error taged.
 The old stadarization -oga that does not follow lulesami rules is sub taged.

 *pedagoga # Even-syllable test examples:*